Kerala Appam /Aapam

 Aapams made in cast iron pan come out in the shape of the pan like a cup, crispy along the edges, and pillowy soft in the center.

-You can make in nonstick pans too, but aapams made in non-stick tend to curl inwards and do not hold the shape or remain crispy.
+You can make them in nonstick pans too, but aapams made in non-stick tend to curl inwards and do not hold the shape or remain crispy.

 Apart from these factors the following are also worth noting